-Burn injuries may be extremely painful and often leave long-lasting physical and psychological scars.
-If you or someone close to you has suffered a serious burn due to the carelessness of another person or entity, you may be able to take legal action.
-At Lusk, Drasites & Tolisano, our experienced Fort Myers burn injury lawyers work diligently to seek the compensation that victims deserve for their harm.
-We understand that this is an extremely stressful time for you and your family, and you can expect the utmost compassion from our entire team.Pursuing Compensation for a Burn Injury
+Our experienced burn injury lawyers work diligently to seek the compensation that victims deserve for their harm.
+We understand that this is an extremely stressful time for you and your family, and you can expect the utmost compassion from our entire team.Causes of Burn Injury

-- The defendant violated the duty of care owed to the plaintiff;
+- Defendant violated the duty of care owed to the plaintiff

-- The plaintiff’s harm was a direct consequence of the defendant's carelessness; and
+- Plaintiff's harm was a direct consequence of the defendant's carelessness

 Most personal injury claims must be brought within the statute of limitations.
-This is a specific time period that defines when accident victims may take legal action, or otherwise their right to compensation probably will be barred.
-As a result, it is vital to consult a knowledgeable attorney as soon as possible if you or a family member has suffered a severe burn.Contact an Injury Lawyer in the Fort Myers Area
+This is a specific time period that defines when accident victims may take legal action.
+Otherwise, their right to compensation probably will be barred.
+It is vital to consult a knowledgeable attorney as soon as possible if you or a family member has suffered a severe burn.Our Legal Team

 Many times, burn injuries could have been avoided if reasonable care had been exercised.
-If you or someone close to you has been hurt because someone else failed to take the proper precautions, it is important to seek the guidance of a zealous Fort Myers burn injury attorney.
-At Lusk, Drasites & Tolisano, our personal injury and wrongful death lawyers are committed to representing victims with the dedication that they deserve.
-We also represent individuals and families in Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+If you or someone close to you has been hurt because someone else failed to take the proper precautions, it is important to seek the guidance of a zealous burn injury attorney.